Knocked out. Sweden bounces top-ranked U.S. out of the Women's World Cup in penalties

 Sweden's next shot sailed over the crossbar.
 But then so did the next U.S. kick and then another.
 U.S. keeper Alyssa Naeher managed a save and then took a penalty shot of her own - keeping the U.S. in it.

 Kelly O'Hara, another last minute sub in extra time, saw her kick bounce off the post.
 It would come down to Lina Hurtig.
-Her shot - swatted by Naeher and thought she'd saved it - the ball squeaked just across the line.
+Her shot - swatted by Naeher who thought she'd saved it - somehow passed just across the line.

+After an agonizing video review to confirm the ball did indeed sneak across the goal line by a whisker, that was it.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.